 According to 2 CFR §200.56 and §200.414 indirect cost rates help compensate the treasurer, business manager, human resources officer and offices of operation and plant maintenance services for costs associated with applicable federal projects, for example, payroll, purchase orders and personnel.
 Districts calculate the indirect rate when completing their indirect cost rate proposals.
 The rate is the ratio of total, allowable indirect costs to modified total direct costs (less excluded costs).

-Ohio uses the modified total direct costs (MTDC) methodology to determine an allowable direct costs/distribution base.
-2 CFR §200.68 defines modified total direct costs as all direct salaries and wages, applicable fringe benefits, materials and supplies, services, travel under the award and up to the first $25,000 of each subaward, regardless of the performance periods of these subawards.
-Modified Total Direct Costs exclude equipment, capital expenditures, charges for patient care, rental costs, tuition remission, scholarships and fellowships, participant support costs and the portion of each subaward in excess of $25,000.
+The modified total direct costs, as defined in 2 CFR §200.68, include all direct salaries and wages, applicable fringe benefits, materials and supplies, services and travel under the award and up to the first $25,000 of each subaward, regardless of the performance periods of these subawards.
+Modified total direct costs exclude equipment, capital expenditures, charges for patient care, rental costs, tuition remission, scholarships and fellowships, participant support costs and the portion of each subaward more than $25,000.
+Other items may be excluded only when it is necessary to avoid a serious inequity in the distribution of indirect costs—and with the approval of the cognizant agency for indirect costs.
+State grant budgets also use the modified total direct costs basis.

-Indirect cost recovery is not additional grant funds but represents an amount that is a part of an approved program allocation.
 If you would like to apply for a rate, please use the links below to fill out an Indirect Cost Rate (IRC) Workbook.
-Direct any questions you may have to firstname.lastname@example.org
+Direct any questions you may have to indirect email@example.com.

 Should I Utilize an Indirect Cost Rate?